mui/material-ui/docs/src/pages/components/tables/tables-ja.md

 An example of a table with scrollable rows and fixed column headers.
 It leverages the `stickyHeader` prop (⚠️ no IE 11 support).

 {{"demo": "pages/components/tables/StickyHeadTable.js", "bg": true}}

+## Collapsible table

+An example of a table with expandable rows, revealing more information.
+It utilizes the [`Collapse`](/api/collapse/) component.

+{{"demo": "pages/components/tables/CollapsibleTable.js", "bg": true}}

 ## Spanning Table